 What is Hearsay?

 Hearsay is legally defined as, "A statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted."
-Hearsay is inadmissible at trial, which means that a witness in the trial cannot quote what someone outside the courtroom said.
-Day to day conversations are called "out of court statements," and many of those statements fit the definition of hearsay.
-There are several exceptions to the rule against hearsay, and the rule and its exceptions are not well understood by many attorneys and judges.
-The basic idea is that out of court statements are unreliable and that it is unfair to call a witness in to quote what someone else said who is not at the trial.
+Hearsay is inadmissible at trial, which means that a witness cannot quote what someone outside the courtroom said.
+Day-to-day conversations are called "out-of-court statements," and many of those statements fit the definition of hearsay.
+There are several exceptions to the rule against hearsay, and many attorneys and judges do not sufficiently understand the rule and its exceptions.
+The basic idea is that out-of-court statements are unreliable and that it is unfair to call a witness in to quote what someone else said who is not at the trial.
 "He told me that he heard her say that she was going to the casino."
-If "he" is not available to testify as a witness, there is no realistic way to challenge that kind of evidence.
+Those statements about someone else saying something are unreliable because there is no realistic way to challenge them.

 Thinking About Hearsay

 If you will be a witness in a trial, you need to understand that you may not be allowed to testify about what other people told you.
 However, you can give unlimited testimony about what you saw, smelled, heard (without quoting someone), felt, tasted, and what you did as a result.
 As an example: You may be prohibited from saying that someone told you, "He set that building on fire," if the judge determines that it would be hearsay, but you can say, "I smelled smoke.
 I felt heat coming from that direction.
 I could hardly breathe.
 People were running out of the side door.
 I was dialing 911 on my phone, and then a stranger pointed at another person and made a statement to me.
 I took a video of the building and both of them with my cell phone."